 \subsection{Contributions}

-In this paper we investigate the problem of filtering for Markov state-space models (SSMs) \cite{Sarkka13} under constraints.
-In a Markov SSM, the state dynamics is described by a sequence of Markov transition kernels $K_1, K_2, \ldots, K_n, \ldots$ and we impose a constraint which is characterized by a sequence of compact subsets $\mC_0, \mC_1, \ldots, \mC_n, \ldots$ of the state space $\mX$.
-These sets specify the sources and targets of the kernels $K_n$, hence they yield a (possibly different) truncation of the state space $\mX$ for each $n$.
-In this setup, we investigate the stability, approximation errors and numerical implementation of the resulting constrained Bayesian filters.
+We investigate the problem of filtering for Markov state-space models (SSMs) \cite{Sarkka13} under constraints.
+In a Markov SSM, the state dynamics are described by a sequence of Markov transition kernels $K_1, K_2, \ldots, K_n, \ldots$ and we impose a constraint which is characterized by a sequence of compact subsets $\mC_0, \mC_1, \ldots, \mC_n, \ldots$ of the state space $\mX$.
+These sets specify the sources and targets of the kernels $K_n$, hence they yield a specific truncation of the state space $\mX$ for each $n$.
+In this setup, we look into the stability, approximation errors and numerical implementation of the resulting constrained Bayesian filters.

 We first prove that, under mild assumptions on the original (unconstrained) SSM, the constrained filter is exponentially stable.
 Stability is important because it enables the design of numerical filtering algorithms that do not accumulate errors over time \cite{DelMoral01c}.
-To analyze the approximation error rates of constrained filters, we impose some regularity assumptions both on the SSM and the constraint: \begin{itemize} \item[(a)] We parametrize the constraint by an index $l = 1, 2, \ldots$, in such a way that $\mC_n^l \to \mX$, for every $n$, when $l\to\infty$.
-Intuitively, the constraints on the state space are relaxed as $l$ increase, and we recover the original (unconstrained) model when $l\to\infty$. \item[(b)] We assume the compact subsets $\mC_0^l, \mC_1^l, \ldots, \mC_n^l, \ldots$ are sufficiently connected, in the sense that the probability mass allocated to the set $\mC_n^l$ by the kernel $K_n$ when the initial state is a point $\mC_{n-1}^l$ is bounded away from zero by some constant $\varepsilon_n^l>0$ that depends on $l$. \end{itemize} Under these assumptions, we find approximation error rates for the constrained filters with respect to $\varepsilon_n^l$.
+To analyze the approximation error rates of constrained filters, we impose some regularity assumptions both on the SSM and the constraint: \begin{itemize} \item[(a)] We parametrize the constraint by an index $l = 1, 2, \ldots$, in such a way that $\lim_{l\to\infty} \mC_n^l = \mX$ for every $n$.
+Intuitively, this means that the constraints on the state space are relaxed as $l$ increases, and we recover the original (unconstrained) model when $l\to\infty$. \item[(b)] We assume that the compact subsets $\mC_0^l, \mC_1^l, \ldots, \mC_n^l, \ldots$ are sufficiently connected, in the sense that the probability mass $K_n(x,\mC_n^l)$, allocated to $\mC_n^l$ by the kernel $K_n$ with initial point $x' \in \mC_{n-1}^l$, is bounded away from zero by some constant $\varepsilon_n^l>0$ that depends on $l$. \end{itemize} Under these assumptions, we find approximation error rates for the constrained filters with respect to $\varepsilon_n^l$.
 Moreover, when the positive bounds in assumption (b) above hold uniformly over time, i.e., $\varepsilon_n^l \ge \varepsilon^l >0$ for all $n$, the approximation rates can also be made uniform over $n$.
-Remarkably, the latter analysis suggests practical guidelines for the selection of the compact sets $\mC_0^l, \mC_1^l, \ldots, \mC_n^l, ...$ as superlevel sets of the likelihood functions in the unconstrained SSM.
+Remarkably, this analysis suggests practical guidelines for the selection of the compact sets $\mC_0^l, \mC_1^l, \ldots, \mC_n^l, \ldots $ as superlevel sets of the likelihood functions in the unconstrained SSM.